blaqkube/mysql-operator/docs/users/resources/instance.md

 The properties are the following:

 - `database` calls a database to create at startup
-_ `restore` is used to define the 2 mandatory parameter to base the instance on a previous backup:
+- `restore` is used to define the 2 mandatory parameter to base the instance on a previous backup:
-  - `store` name the Store the backup is located in
+  - `store` names the Store the backup is located in
-  - `filePath` defines the key for the file.
+  - `location` defines the key for the file.
 It should start with a `/`
-- `maintenance` is used to define maintenance parameters for the instance:
+- `backupSchedule` is used to define automatic backups.
+It should include 2
+  parameters:
+  - `store` names the store the backup are stored in
+  - `schedule` is a cron-like scheduled expression that defines when backups are scheduled.
+For instance, use "0 2 * * *" to schedule a backup at 2am.
+Pay attention to the fact the timezone is UTC